-Radionuclides (which are labelled to the FDG) decay in the body with the release of a positron, i.e. a beta particle.
-The beta particle travels a short distance and annihilates with an anti-particle (electron).
-The annihilation reaction results in the formation of two high energy photons which travel in opposite directions.
+Radionuclides decay in the body with the release of a positron (anti-particle of the electron).
+The positron travels a short distance and annihilates with an electron.
+The annihilation reaction results in the formation of two high energy photons which travel in diametrically opposite directions.

 - fasting for 4-6 hours